 A calming sense of control

 Completing a puzzle, whether you are young or old also brings with it a sense of achievement.
-Puzzles are a great way to build self-confidence in children as they feel the sense of pride they get from fitting the last piece into the puzzle – a great problem solving skill.
+Puzzles are a great way to build self-confidence in children as they feel the sense of pride they get from fitting the last puzzle pieces into the puzzle – a great problem solving skill.